WebAssembly/shared-everything-threads/proposals/shared-everything-threads/Overview.md

 wait_expected(t) = (ref null (shared eq)) -- if t <: (ref null (shared eq))
 ```

+> Note: Since the wait operations inspect and operate on the control words, this polymorphism violates
+the longstanding "no overloading" WebAssembly design principle.
+The CG needs to discuss how important
+this still is.

 Each of the wait operations return 0 when notified, 1 when the expected and actual values did not match,
 and 2 on timeout.